Astoritin/VBMetaDisguiser/README.md

 3. **`crypto_state`**: the encryption state of Data partition.
 > The encryption status will NOT be set by default.
 If needed, you can set this option as `encrypted` to pretend your device has been encrypted.
 (Support `encrypted`,`unencrypted` or `unsupported`)
 4. **`all=`、`system=`、`boot=`、`vendor=`**: all means all the partitions use the same value, as system means system partition security patch, so are boot and vendor.
+5. **`props_slay`**: remove ordered properties, it is set as `false` by default.
+6. **`props_list`**: a system properties list to remove system properties forever.
+> supports multi-line, one per line, please enclose the item in double quotation marks
-5. Since v1.2.6, you can configure security patch date in `/data/adb/vbmetadisguiser/vbmeta.conf` too.
+7. Since v1.2.6, you can configure security patch date in `/data/adb/vbmetadisguiser/vbmeta.conf` too.

 NOTICE: TrickyStore's configuration (`/data/adb/tricky_store/security_patch.txt`) has the highest priority, with VBMeta Disguiser's built-in configuration (`/data/adb/vbmetadisguiser/vbmeta.conf`) coming second